develephant/corona-html5-cookie-plugin/README.md

  - Only tested on Google Chrome at this time.

- - The loading bar is not shown because of the black background.
+ - In the demos, the loading bar is not shown because of the black background.
 Hopefully this will be a build setting option in the future.

  - Reload the browser after setting a cookie to see that it has saved the cookie.